agb32/cosmadoc/docs/source/system.md

 To access these pages you'll need your COSMA username and password (or a self-generated token).

-To analyse usage of a node running a current job, you can use Performance Co-Pilot.
+To analyse usage of a node running a current job, you can use Performance Co-Pilot or the c8jobload command.

+## c8jobload

+Running: `c8jobload -n 2 -l JOBID` will show the CPU load and RAM for the job given, every 2 seconds, for each node used by the job.

 ## Performance Co-Pilot